CloudWithVarJosh/Jenkins-Basics-To-Production/Day 05/README.md

 > Note: This is convenient for a lab.
 For a safer setup, map the socket’s group and add `jenkins` to it.
 You can switch later.

+Docker recreates its socket on every reboot or when the Docker daemon restarts, so any manual `chmod` changes are lost.
+To make access persistent and safe, add the `jenkins` user to the host `docker` group so Jenkins can use the socket without repeated chmod.

 ---

 ## Step 3: Install the Docker **CLI** inside the Jenkins container